apify/apify-docs/sources/academy/tutorials/node_js/when_to_use_puppeteer_scraper.md

 A large number of websites use either form submissions or JavaScript redirects for navigation and displaying of data.
 With Web Scraper, you cannot crawl those websites, because there are no links to find and enqueue on those pages.
 Puppeteer Scraper enables you to automatically click all those elements that cause navigation, intercept the navigation requests and enqueue them to the request queue.

 If it seems complicated, don't worry.
-We've abstracted all the complexity away into a simple `Clickable elements selector` input option.
+We've abstracted all the complexity away to a `Clickable elements selector` input option.
 When left empty, none of the said clicking and intercepting happens, but once you choose a selector, Puppeteer Scraper will automatically click all the selected elements, watch for page navigations and enqueue them into the `RequestQueue`.

 _The_ `Clickable elements selector` _will also work on regular non-JavaScript links, however, it is significantly slower than using the plain_ `Link selector`_.
 Unless you know you need it, use the_ `Link selector` _for best performance._